RoxJade/nutri-smooth/TESTING.md

 - "Image elements do not have [alt] attributes."
 Lighthouse picked up on images lacking 'alt' attributes.
 I then added these where necessary.

+### Best Practices
+- "Links to cross-origin destinations are unsafe."
+Lighthouse suggested the three social links in the footer are unsafe and rel="referrer" or rel="noopener" should be added to improve security.
+I added rel="referrer" attribute to each social link.

+- "Document does not have a meta description."
+Lighthouse suggested to include meta data about the site to improve SEO.
+I added these in the <head> of the base.html template.